 Your buying guide for the best student laptops in 2018

-Although some of us are old enough to remember when you had to handwrite your undergraduate dissertation, those times are very much behind us.
+Although some of us are old enough to remember when you had to handwrite your undergraduate dissertation, those times are very much behind us now.
 Even secondary school pupils can work on tablets and computers for exams these days, so most students have a keen eye on a new laptop (parent bank account permitting in some instances).

 There are a few things to consider when buying a student laptop besides price, though - and we have a range of prices here to suit all budgets.

-Ports and drives
+Student laptops: Ports and drives

 Do you need a CD drive?
 Probably not, but if you want to play DVDs rather than stream or if you want to copy files to a disc then go for it – just remember they are now fairly hard to come by and also add a lot of bulk and weight.
 The more moving parts in a laptop the more can go wrong, too.